mhslinks/mhslinks.github.io/contribute/md-source/iOS.md

 ![alt text][login]

-Log in with your Melbourne High School Credentials.
-(What you use to sign into compass with)
+Log in with your Melbourne High School Credentials (used to sign into Compass).

 ![alt text][room]